Mara-Li/obsidian-canvas-css-class/README.md

 The plugin will add two commands to the command modal :
 - `Add CSS class` : Add a css class to the current canvas file
 - `Remove CSS class` : Remove a css class to the current canvas file
 - `Change the append mode between body & workspace` : Allow to choose the behavior of the plugin.
-By default, the plugin will add the css class to `.workspace-leaf.mod-active .view-content` of the canvas file.
+By default, the plugin will add the css class to `workspace-leaf-content` of the canvas file.
 See below for more information.
   There is 3 commands to allow changing this behavior :
   - `quickswitch between body & view-content` : Invert the behavior of the actual canvas.
-  - `Switch to view-content mode` : Convert the actual canvas to the view-content behavior.
+  - `Switch to view-content mode` : Convert the actual canvas to the workspace-leaf-content behavior.
   - `Switch to body mode` : Convert the actual canvas to the body behavior.

 You can also use the settings to add or remove a css class to the current canvas file.